-The part of the muscle called fascia, which is the soft part of the connective tissue throughout your body, can become affected from over use, lack of use and injury.
+The part of the muscle called fascia, which is the soft part of the connective tissue throughout your body, can become affected from overuse, lack of use and injury.
 The effects felt can be mild discomfort or very painful from the fascia becoming dense, hard, sometimes inflamed and restricting range of motion.
-Users of foam roller feel that symptoms decrease and improve at the most irritated area by using the foam roller and rolling over the problem muscle-spot and maintaining static pressure.
+Users of foam roller feel that symptoms decrease and improve the area most irritated by using the foam roller and rolling over the problem muscle-spot and maintaining static pressure.

 Does foam rolling really work and what are the controversies?

 Studies have shown that with proper use and consistency; range of motion was improved without decrease in performance, but had little to no effect on the fascia.
 Currently there has been much discussion on controversial studies being done on whether or not fascia can be stretched at all.
 We do know that with consistency it can be softened and made more palpable through manual therapy.
 It is questionable whether or not medical professionals when putting their patients under anesthesia have been successful at lengthening the fascia.
 Many Doctors and Surgeons say this is not possible but science is ever changing.